GEOUNED-org/GEOUNED/docs/usage/index.rst

 Usage
 =====

-GEOUNED can be used as a Python package with the API or via the command line with the CLI.
+GEOUNED can be used as a Python package with the API or as a command line tool with the CLI.

 .. toctree::